mortenamby/beers/README.md

 To run and serve the application run:

-`docker run -p 4201:80 mortendamby/beers`
+`docker run -d -p 4201:80 --name beers mortendamby/beers`

 The application is then available on http://localhost:4201